Turbulent processes and mean-field dynamo: Mean-field theory and avoiding some of its limitations

-This has been considered in several papers \citep{RB12,Rhei+14,BC18}. (iii) Numerical solutions can be employed to have precise expressions for $\alpha_{ij}$ and $\eta_{ijk}$; see \cite{War+18, War+21} for doing this for solar simulations using the test-field method.
+An alternative way of extracting the coefficients of the mean-electromotive force employs a multi-dimensional regression method \citep{BS02, racine+11, augustson+15,simard+16}.
+In this approach, instead of solving the equations for the fluctuations in the presence of different mean magnetic fields, as it is done in the TFM, the regression methods try to exploit the form of \Eq{mult} for the dynamo-generated large-scale magnetic field.
+Detailed comparisons of the above method with TFM were done by \cite{Warnecke2018a}.
+It was found that the TFM gives a more accurate representation of the mean-field coefficients than the multidimensional regression method.
+We encourage the reader to consult this paper for further details.
+We return to the problem of extracting turbulent transport coefficients from GCDs in \Sec{dnssec}.

+The limitations discussed so far are in principle all avoidable: (i) The evolution equations for $\meanUU$, $\meanS$, and $\meanrho$ can be (and have been) included \citep{Brandenburg1992}, in addition to that for $\meanBB$, but in practice, even this is still an approximation in the sense that the full set of coefficients for the equations is not (or only approximately) known. (ii) The electromotive force can be (and has been) expressed as a convolution, which can most effectively be solved by rewriting the equations as a differential equation, as will be described below. (iii) Numerical solutions can be employed to find specific values for $\alpha_{ij}$ and $\eta_{ijk}$; see \cite{warnecke18, War+21} for doing this for solar simulations using the TFM.
 It often turns out that analytical closure techniques are very useful as a first orientation and they are often also accurate enough for a qualitatively useful model.
-In special cases, when an accurate solution is required, the answer may well be obtained numerically using the test-field method.
+In special cases, when a more accurate solution is required, the answer may well be obtained numerically using the TFM.
 The problem is then only that numerical solutions themselves are limited in just the same way as those for a full numerical solution in the solar and stellar dynamo problems.

 \FFig{ppk_both} shows results for $\tilde\alpha(k)$ and $\tilde\eta_{\rm t}(k)$ with $\nu / \eta = 1$.
 Both $\tilde\alpha$ and $\tilde\eta_{\rm t}$ decrease monotonously with increasing $|k|$.
-The functions $\tilde\alpha (k)$ and $\tilde\eta_{\rm t} (k)$ are well represented by Lorentzian fits of the form \EQ \tilde\alpha(k)\approx{\alpha_0\over1+(k/k_{\rm f})^2} \, ,\quad \tilde\eta_{\rm t}(k)\approx{\eta_{\rm t0}\over1+(k/2k_{\rm f})^2} \, . \EN
+The functions $\tilde\alpha (k)$ and $\tilde\eta_{\rm t} (k)$ are well represented by Lorentzian fits of the form \EQ \tilde\alpha(k)\approx\frac{\alpha_0}{1+(k/k_{\rm f})^2} \, ,\quad \tilde\eta_{\rm t}(k)\approx\frac{\eta_{\rm t0}}{1+(k/2k_{\rm f})^2} \, . \EN